EU-Resonance/kubernetes-cloud-deployment/README.md

 And just like that it starts working

 # Keycloak Configuration
+Note that Keycloak clients are available as JSON structures in "keycloak-clients" -directory.
+You can import these but you need to do other modifications like groups, client scopes, etc. by hand.

 Keycloak client id need to be configured to enable ArgoCD Single Sign On with Keycloak.
 Here are example steps to enable Keycloak login:
 1. Login to Keycloak admin interface (e.g. https://<server>/auth)